State service portal

 An application shall be submitted to the Food and Veterinary Service.
-Application form available -here.
+Application forms available -here.

 The submission must be accompanied by a document certifying the fact of the putting into service of buildings and premises.
-Any document containing an indication regarding the year of entry into service of buildings or premises - an act regarding the putting into service of premises or structures, a statement of the building authority, a Land Register certificate, including an act regarding the commissioning of premises or structures, an inventory file with an indication regarding the year of entry into service, in the case of refurbishment or reconstruction, a certificate regarding the performance of such activities, etc.
+Any document containing an indication of the year of putting into service of buildings or premises - an act regarding the putting into service of premises or structures, a statement of the building authority, a Land Register certificate, including an act regarding the commissioning of premises or structures, an inventory file with an indication of the year of putting into service, in case of refurbishment or conversion, a certificate regarding the performance of such activities shall be accepted. etc.

 It is also necessary to verify the conformity of the selected premises with the specified performance purpose following their use function (e.g. wholesale or retail premises, industrial production facilities and the like), as provided for inSection 21 of the Construction Act.